OlgaKuvs/extroversion_introversion_test/README.md

 ### <div id="result">Test Result</div>
 The final result of the test is determined by the score: if the score is less than -3, then the result is an introverted user.
 If the score is greater than 3, then the result is the extrovert user.
 If the score is between -3 and 3, the user is ambivert.

+## <div id="model">Data Model</div>

 ### <div id="database">Writing to Database</div>
 After the end of the test, the username, email and test result are entered into the database.
-Excel sheets were used to store test questions, user's data and test results.
-The sheets consists of 4 worksheets: 'Test1', 'Test2', 'Test3' and 'Users'.
+Excel sheets were used to store the test questions, user's data and test results.
+The workbook consists of 4 worksheets: 'Test1', 'Test2', 'Test3' and 'Users'.

 Each test sheet consists of questions and keys to answers.
 ![](documentation/excel_sheet_sample1.png)